Schedule a Free Consultation

 Read Article

-Have you ever had to parse the structure of an email, which contains html, text and images?
+Have you ever had to try parsing the structure of an email, which contains html, text and images?
 Easier said than done 😅

-As a developer, you need to examine the email content, extract images or text, and do something with them, like upload the images to the web server or save them to a database.
+As a developer, you need to examine the email content, extract images or text, and do something with them—like upload the images to the web server or save them to a database.
 IMAP functions available in standard PHP libraries offer elegant and efficient processing of email messages, but if only things were simple!
+For a deeper look into what’s possible, check out PHP’s official IMAP extension documentation for detailed guidance on available functions and usage examples.

 Remember those wonderful times when email servers provided consistent, predictable structure?
 When parsing the structure of email was boring?
 You probably do not remember such times, not because you are too young, but because such times never existed! 😀